Quick Answer

 - Government and municipal securities are technically exempt from the federal T+1 rule but still settle T+1 by market convention.

-- Trade before the security is actually issued (new muni issues, stock splits, new corporate offerings), with no set settlement date.
+- Trade before the security is actually issued (new muni issues, new corporate offerings), with no set settlement date.

 - Settlement is fixed only after issuance; if the issue is cancelled, all when-issued trades cancel.